wbokkers/tenuto-winui-toolkit/README.md

 As you can see, you can await the ShowAsync call to wait for the dialog to close.

-To close a window from code hosting a control:
+To close a window hosting a control from code:

 ``` csharp
 TnWindow.CloseWindowWithContent(myControl);